jamesrochabrun/CompositionalList/README.md

 CompositionalList support SwiftPM from version 5.1.0.
 To use SwiftPM, you should use Xcode 11 to open your project. `Click File` -> `Swift Packages` -> `Add Package Dependency,` enter CompositionalList repo's [URL](https://github.com/jamesrochabrun/CompositionalList).
 Or you can login Xcode with your GitHub account and just type CompositionalList to search.

 After select the package, you can choose the dependency type (tagged version, branch or commit).
 Then Xcode will setup all the stuff for you.

+# How To Collaborate

+* This repo contains convenient Compositional Layout extension to compose different layouts, feel free to add more layouts!
+* Open a PR for any proposed change pointing it to `main` branch.

 ### DEMO